andreasstephani/AML_2019_Group-2/README.md

 Firstly, plain vanilla gradient descent will be used to minimise the Six-Hump Camel function (i.e. find the global minimum point).

-The figures below show the loss path until convergence and the loss function for two different starting points.

 ![pv](https://user-images.githubusercontent.com/51288218/61093431-691fcf80-a442-11e9-8f67-e5d6fdd710a0.png)

 Starting Point|eta|Steps|Minimum found